 Examples of Good Co-Parenting

-At Graham.Law, we’re pretty good attorneys, but we are lousy therapists, unqualified to give that kind of advice.
+At Graham.Law, we’re pretty good parenting attorneys, but we are lousy therapists, unqualified to give mental advice.
 But several of us are parents, and we know that kids pick up on both positive and negative vibes.
 So while we can’t tell you how to get along, we can at least help you keep up appearances:

 - Don’t Show Hatred.
 Even if you’d like nothing better to run him over, back up, and run over him again, at least smile and pretend to be civil.
 Don’t badmouth your ex, publicly or to the kids, or Photoshop her out of family photos.